Maveyyl/EssenceTD/README.md

 - Combining essence effects could be done thanks to an empty essence that will have sockets in it (upgrade to have more sockets)
 - Energy pump buildings: putting an essence on a energy pump building can pump energy from the environment.
 For example a water tower on water tile.
 - Map maker
+- Player object, with saves, player crud ui, ...
+Experience system with extra skills and traits?
+- Maximum energy? maybe have to build stockage?
+- Ability to make a wave stronger, for better reward